corefan/xenko-docs/manual/game-studio/navigate-in-the-scene-editor.md

 ## Camera options

+> [!Note]
+> This page explains how to use cameras to view the scene editor.
+For information about how to use cameras in your game, see [Graphics - Cameras](../graphics/cameras.md).

-To display the camera options, click the **camera icon** in the top-right of the scene editor.
+To display the scene editor camera options, click the **camera icon** in the top-right of the scene editor.

 ![Switch to orthographic](../get-started/media/switch-to-orthographic.png)

-### Perspective and orthographic view
+### Perspective and orthographic views

 **Perspective view** is a "real-world" perspective of the objects in your scene.
 In this view, objects close to the camera appear larger, and lines of identical lengths appear different due to foreshortening, as in reality.